mythgarr/OOMLSharp/README.md

 What's the intention of the OOML
 ================================

+ * Leverages the efforts of the original OOML project contributors, adopting similar syntax and class inheritance where it makes sense to do so.
+ * Adapts C# language features such as expression trees and extension methods to provide improvements where possible.
- * OOML brings together both the design of pieces through code (as it's done with OpenSCAD) with the programming power of an Object Oriented Language as C++.
+ * OOML brings together both the design of pieces through code (as it's done with OpenSCAD) with the programming power of an Object Oriented Language as C#.
  * OOML provides a powerful tool for designers to boost their creativity building mechanical parts.
- * As it uses C++, designers may use any other existing C++ library to calculate, manipulate, create their parts.
+ * As it uses C#, designers may use any other existing C# library to calculate, manipulate, create their parts.
- * OOML allow designers to create and share their own Parts Libraries, which will certainly enrich the community.

-Up to current version OOML generates only OpenSCAD code.
-We are working to generate also code for other cad programs such as FreeCad, OpenRave including a GLViewer, etc.

-The reason OOML exports to OpenSCAD is because we were just testing the viability of a C++ library for defining things using object oriented programming, giving semantical meaning, etc...
-We did not want to deal with the visualization and STL files...

-Now that it seems it is working we will start making a GL viewer, and generating STLs.. but that's not the real power.
-If the object is semantically and geometrically defined, you could theoretically make whatever you want with it... for example exporting to collada, for OpenRAVE, making stress tests...

-That's the idea, defining parts from their simple components and their geometrical operations.
-It is like Open SCAD but object oriented.
+OOMLSharp is NOT:
+ * A visualizer.
+OpenSCAD supports hot-reload, programs can overwrite an STL file and OpenSCAD will automatically refresh the preview.
+ * A boolean geometry processor.
+OpenSCAD has implemented a comprehensive system to handle boolean operations, there is no clear benefit to creating our own system for this purpose.